 - Make sure to finish eating three hours before your bedtime.
 This will assure enough time for digestion.
 Don’t lie down directly after eating

 - You must try sleeping with the head of your bed raised.
 Sleeping on your left side can also be beneficial.
 This is because the esophagus comes into the top of the stomach on the right side and lying on your left relieves the pressure

 Frequently Asked Questions (FAQs) on Laryngopharyngeal Reflux (LPR)

 1. What is the difference between LPR and GERD?

 Laryngopharyngeal reflux (LPR) and Gastroesophageal reflux disease (GERD) are both the result of gastric reflux in areas that can’t tolerate this acid.
-The main reason is the weakening of the lower esophageal sphincter that normally acts as a gatekeeper and prevents this.
+The main reason is the weakening of the lower esophageal sphincter which normally acts as a gatekeeper and prevents this.

 However, they are different (24).
-In GERD, the stomach acid flows back into the esophagus causing irritation in its lining resulting in heartburn and acid indigestion.
-In comparison, in LPR, the stomach acid flows back into the larynx, pharynx, and even nasal cavity.
+In GERD, the stomach acid flows back into the esophagus causing irritation in its lining and resulting in heartburn and acid indigestion.
+In comparison, in LPR, the stomach acid flows back into the larynx, pharynx, and even the nasal cavity.

 This causes respiratory symptoms such as cough, wheezing, and a feeling of globus in the throat.
 It also results in inflammation of the sinus, pharynx, and the areas that face so.
 LPR may cause heartburn in some cases.

 2. Can LPR be sent to permanent remission?

 LPR might not be sent into permanent remission but the right treatment can help you recover completely for months or years.
 Most people with LPR need treatment from time to time and may have to continue with their medicine.